|

 A minor is a set of courses

 that allows you to concentrate your studies in a certain area.
-Minors combine
+Minors

-with your major to enhance your marketability.
-For undergraduates majoring in
+combine with your major to enhance your marketability.
+Typically, a minor can be earned by

 taking 5 courses in another discipline.
+Depending on the minor you choose,

 Who can have a minor?